hiiamboris/red-wiki/Differences-between-Red-and-Rebol.md

 The ```first```, ```second``` and ```third``` functions do not work on object! values in Rebol3 or Red.
 They were replaced by the ```words-of```, ```values-of``` and ```body-of``` functions that return a block of words, a block of values and the object's body respectively.
 They do not include ```self```.

 Later versions of Rebol2 include ```words-of```, ```values-of``` and ```body-of``` though retain object introspection through ```first```, ```second``` and ```third```.

+## DIR?
+FUNCTION

+Under R2, `dir?` returns true based on whether the target is an actual directory on disk.
+Under Red, it returns true if the target *looks like* a directory, because the name ends with a path separator.